 The European exchange program for Entrepreneurs!

 Despite all the uncertainty brought by COVID-19 crisis, Erasmus for Young Entrepreneurs (EYE) programme continues its work and is looking for new participants.
+(Below, you can find a list of 7 Tips for (social) entrepreneurs helping you to survive the global pandemic as a young entrepreneur!)

-Erasmus for Young Entrepreneurs is a cross-border exchange programme which gives new or aspiring entrepreneurs the chance to learn from experienced entrepreneurs running small businesses in other participating countries.
+Erasmus for Young Entrepreneurs is a cross-border exchange program which gives new or aspiring entrepreneurs the chance to learn from experienced entrepreneurs running small businesses in other participating countries.
 The exchange of experience takes place during a stay with the experienced entrepreneur, which helps the new entrepreneur to acquire the skills needed to run a startup.
 The host benefits from fresh perspectives on his/her business and gets the opportunity to cooperate with foreign partners or learn about new markets.

 Participation is free of costs for both entrepreneurs.
 Thanks to a grant from the European Commission, the new entrepreneurs are entitled to financial support during their exchange.
 In the current situation, EYE also has to adapt, encouraging young entrepreneurs to: